openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 A parameter that is listed as optional to be implemented in a specification that is being profiled (i.e., OpenID4VCI, OpenID4VP, W3C Digital Credentials API, IETF SD-JWT VC, and ISO mdoc) remains optional unless it is stated otherwise in this specification.

-Profile of OpenID4VCI defines Wallet Attestation and Key Attestation.
+The Profile of OpenID4VCI defines Wallet Attestation and Key Attestation.

-Profile of IETF SD-JWT VC defines the following aspects
+The Profile of IETF SD-JWT VC defines the following aspects
   * Status management of the Credentials, including revocation
   * Cryptographic Key Binding
   * Issuer key resolution